Magnetic injection photocurrents in valley polarized states of twisted bilayer graphene: Electronic spectrum of TBG

-Adding correlations to the THFM is achieved by projecting the screened Coulomb interaction into the $f$ and $c$ degrees of freedom.
-This leads to a density-density interaction between $f$ electrons $\hat H_U$ parametrized by $U$ and an exchange-like interaction $\hat H_J$ between $f$ and $c$ electrons parametrized by $J$, in close resemblance to a generalized Anderson model.
-To leading order in the interaction strengths a Hartree-Fock decoupling of such two terms leads to:
+Adding interactions to the THFM is achieved by projecting the screened Coulomb potential into the $f$ and $c$ degrees of freedom\cite{Song22}.
+This procedure leads to an interacting Hamiltonian in close resemblance to a generalized Anderson model with a density-density interaction term between $f$ electrons and parametrized by $U$ given by